 If you are planning to marry or enter into a registered partnership abroad, check whether this is permitted under the law of the country in question.
 To find out, you should consult the foreign authority responsible for conducting marriages and registering partnerships.
 You cannot marry or enter into a registered partnership at a Dutch embassy or consulate abroad.

 Documents required for marriage or registered partnership outside the Netherlands

 You will require documents in order to marry or enter into a registered partnership abroad.
 The foreign authority that conducts your marriage or registers your partnership can tell you which documents you require.
 These may include an official copy of your birth certificate and a declaration of marital status.

 Registering a foreign marriage certificate or certificate of registered partnership

-Marrying in this country or region
+Marrying or entering into a registered partnership in this country or region

 Documents to conclude a religious marriage in Lebanon

 The religious authority (church or muslim court) decides which documents you need to present.
 Often you need a birth certificate and a certificate that proves that you are single or divorced:

 - a birth certificate you need to apply for at the municipality where you were born.

 - a proof of being single or divorced you apply for at the municipality where you live.
 If you live outside the Netherlands you can ask the Dutch embassy in your country of residence for a consular statement.